Pardoo Station: Description

 The property used to be about 250000 acre in size.
 It is on the western end of the Great Sandy Desert where it meets the Indian Ocean at the southern end of the Eighty Mile Beach.

 Mount Goldsworthy, located on the south western side of the lease, is the site of the first iron ore mine in the Pilbara.
 The Pardoo iron ore mine is located in the region, and shares the station's name.

-The station was sold in late 2014 by the Rogers family to a Singaporean-based investor, Bruce Cheung, for AUD13.5 million.
+The station was sold in late 2014 by the Rogers family to a Singaporean-based investor, Bruce Cheung, for A$13.5 million.
 Cheung's company, the Pardoo Beef Corporation, appointed Eric Golangco as the general manager.
 At this time the property was running 5,700 head of cattle on 1998 km2.
 Centre-pivot irrigation is being used to produce extra hay for stock.

 The property also has 60 km of ocean frontage and has a 145-bay caravan park tourist operation.